 BONUS: How to prepare a family vacation to Peru

 Below we’ll give you tips on how to prepare for your family vacation to Peru.
+Travelling to Peru with Kids or Teens is different than travelling by yourself and with a good preparation you make the most of your family vacation in Peru.

 If you have any questions about tours, prices or itineraries, you can always contact a representative from Dos Manos Travel Peru!

 |Here are some practical tips for travelling with children in Peru!
-Prepare for your family trip to Peru:|
+Prepare for your family trip to Peru:

 – Pack in advance